 Fostering Sustainability and Resilience for Food Security in Sub-Saharan Africa enables the creation or strengthening of institutional frameworks that promote integrated approaches in smallholder agriculture.
 It promotes scaling-up of interventions for sustainability and resilience.
 And it ensures effective monitoring of ecosystem services and global environmental benefits through application of innovative tools and practices.

-The program is expected to foster sustainability and resilience for food security by creating or strengthening institutional frameworks, scaling up integrated approaches, and monitoring and assessment of global environmental benefits.
-This will contribute to maintaining globally significant biodiversity and the ecosystem goods and services.
-Ultimately, it should improve management of 5 million ha of production landscapes and bring another additional 10 million ha under sustainable land management.
-It will also support a transformational shift toward a low emission and resilient development path, mitigating 10-20 million tonnes of carbon.
+The program will foster sustainability and resilience for food security by creating or strengthening institutional frameworks, scaling up integrated approaches, and monitoring and assessment of global environmental benefits.
+This will contribute to maintaining globally significant biodiversity and the ecosystem goods and services, bringing 1.1 million hectares (ha) of landscapes under improved production practices, and an additional 2.1 million ha under sustainable land management.
+It will also support a transformational shift towards a low emission and resilient development path, mitigating 59 million metric tonnes of carbon.

 To strengthen food security